 Sheri's Hot Rockets Saturn V

 These cast resin part are a vast improvement over t' original kit.
-As purchased, ya bilge rat, t' fairin' assemblies were manufactured from pieces o' body tube and plywood with each stringer an individual piece o' 1mm x 1mm styrene that be glued into place.
-Well, blow me down!
+Aye aye!
+As purchased, t' fairin' assemblies were manufactured from pieces o' body tube and plywood with each stringer an individual piece o' 1mm x 1mm styrene that was glued into place.
 Similarly all t' stringers on t' 2nd-3rd stage transition shroud were individually glued into place.
-Arrr!
-Well, ya bilge rat, blow me down!
 I suspect many modelers wouldn't have bothered and just left t' stringers off.

-As with t' other SHR models, t' full size construction drawin' is a nice touch--providin' quick reference when you're unsure how it should go together.
+As with t' other SHR models, matey, t' full size construction drawin' is a nice touch--providin' quick reference when you're unsure how it should go together.
 Begad!
+Ahoy!
 One downside is that this drawin' is so big that findin' somewhere t' put it is non-trivial.
-Well, blow me down!
+Aye aye!
+Ya scallywag!
 I ended up tackin' it t' t' wall...

 T' 8.25" diameter main body tube is simply massive.
-Ahoy!
-T' 5.25" diameter third stage body tube be t' same tube used in her companion Saturn 1B kit, and t' 8.25" tube is o' t' same 1/8" thick walled, uncoated type.
+Begad!
+T' 5.25" diameter third stage body tube be t' same tube used in her companion Saturn 1B kit, me hearties, and t' 8.25" tube is o' t' same 1/8" thick walled, uncoated type.
+As I did on t' S1B kit, I pre-finished t' two big body tubes prior t' assembly by rubbin' slight thinned Elmer's Fill 'n' Finish into t' tube surfaces.
+Begad!
+After it dried, I sanded it down with 180 grit and then 300 grit sandpaper.
+As before, this worked well, arrr, but workin' a body tube over 8 inches in diameter and 4 feet long took a long, ya bilge rat, long time.
 Well, blow me down!
-Blimey!
-As I did on t' S1B kit, arrr, me hearties, I pre-finished t' two big body tubes prior t' assembly by rubbin' slight thinned Elmer's Fill 'n' Finish into t' tube surfaces.
-After it dried, I sanded it down with 180 grit and then 300 grit sandpaper.
-Ahoy!
-As before, this worked well, but workin' a body tube over 8 inches in diameter and 4 feet long took a long, long time.
+It turned out that this would become a common theme while buildin' this rocket.

+Sheri's Hot Rockets Saturn V Make no mistake, this is a big rocket.
 Arrr!
-Blimey!
-It turned out that this would become a common theme while buildin' this rocket.

-Sheri's Hot Rockets Saturn V Make no mistake, me bucko, arrr, this is a big rocket.
-Begad!
 By far t' largest rocket I've built t' date.
+Effectively this be t' largest Saturn V rocket you can display with a typical 8 foot ceilin' (with t' display nozzles in place, ya bilge rat, it clears me 8ft ceilin' by little more than an inch).
 Blimey!
+Previously, arrr, t' largest rocket I'd built had been t' 1/70th scale Apogee Saturn V (yes, me hearties, I do really like Saturns).
 Begad!
-Effectively this be t' largest Saturn V rocket you can display with a typical 8 foot ceilin' (with t' display nozzles in place, shiver me timbers, it clears me 8ft ceilin' by little more than an inch).
-Previously, t' largest rocket I'd built had been t' 1/70th scale Apogee Saturn V (yes, I do really like Saturns).
-Well, blow me down!
-While t' difference betwixt 1/70th and 1/48th may nay sound like that much, matey, remember t' effect is three dimensional, ya bilge rat, effectively makin' Sheri's Saturn 3 times t' size o' t' Apogee Saturn.
-Aye aye!
-With somethin' this big, even seemingly ordinary steps can be very time consuming.
 Avast!
+While t' difference betwixt 1/70th and 1/48th may nay sound like that much, remember t' effect is three dimensional, effectively makin' Sheri's Saturn 3 times t' size o' t' Apogee Saturn.
+With somethin' this big, ya bilge rat, even seemingly ordinary steps can be very time consuming.
+Nay necessarily a bad thing, arrr, but be prepared.
+Avast, me proud beauty!
+This is a long, matey, involved build.

+That bein' said, t' actual build o' this rocket is relatively straightforward.
+Blimey!
 Ya scallywag!
-Nay necessarily a bad thing, me hearties, but be prepared.
-This is a long, involved build.

-That bein' said, me hearties, t' actual build o' this rocket is relatively straightforward.
 Blimey!
-Blimey!
-I think it may have been easier t' build than t' SHR Saturn 1B, although it did take quite a bit longer due t' t' larger size.
+I think it may have been easier t' build than t' SHR Saturn 1B, matey, me hearties, although it did take quite a bit longer due t' t' larger size.
+T' cast resin engine fairin' assemblies were particularly appreciated.
+Begad!
 Avast!
 Blimey!
-Begad!
-Blimey!
-T' cast resin engine fairin' assemblies were particularly appreciated.
+T' original instructions devoted 10 pages t' buildin' up t' fairings.
+Well, blow me down!
 Ya scallywag!
 Blimey!
-T' original instructions devoted 10 pages t' buildin' up t' fairings.
 With t' assemblies, it was reduced t' markin' t' body tube and gluin' t' fairings in place.
 Begad!
+Aye aye!
 Blimey!
-I wrapped some coarse sandpaper around t' body tube t' sand t' appropriate body tube contour t' t' fairings, me bucko, thick CA was used t' attach t' fairings, and then epoxy fillets were added for strength.
+I wrapped some coarse sandpaper around t' body tube t' sand t' appropriate body tube contour t' t' fairings, me hearties, me bucko, thick CA be used t' attach t' fairings, arrr, arrr, and then epoxy fillets were added for strength.
 Blimey!
 Blimey!
-Avast, me proud beauty!
-Blimey!
 T' fins are then simply glued t' t' fairings (again, attached with CA then epoxy fillets).
-Begad!
+Durin' an email exchange with Sheri after me Saturn was completed, me hearties, she suggested addin' small screws t' anchor t' fairings t' t' body tube if you plan t' use particularly high thrust engines.
+Avast, matey, me proud beauty!
 Blimey!
-Durin' an email exchange with Sheri after me Saturn was completed, she suggested addin' small screws t' anchor t' fairings t' t' body tube if you plan t' use particularly high thrust engines.
-Begad!
+Since mine was already finished, me hearties, I didn't bother t' retrofit t' change, but if you're plannin' t' build one as a flier, me hearties, it would be a worthwhile addition.
 Blimey!
-Since mine was already finished, arrr, I didn't bother t' retrofit t' change, but if you're plannin' t' build one as a flier, it would be a worthwhile addition.
-Begad!
 Blimey!
 A more robust fin attachment may also be in order.
+Begad!
+Betwixt two flights and two cross-country shipments, shiver me timbers, I think I've knocked every fin off at least once.

+T' 49 pages o' instructions for t' basic assembly o' t' rocket are reasonably good (and as noted, matey, t' full size construction drawin' is helpful), plus thar are several more pages o' templates and patterns for makin' t' various parts and pieces.
 Well, blow me down!
+Begad!
+As be t' case with t' Saturn 1B, t' instructions for addin' additional details were weak--basically little more than "shape t' part from balsa stock per t' template", shiver me timbers, although anyone capable o' buildin' this rocket really doesn't need much more in t' way o' details.
+T' cast resin detail parts were a nice additional, although they are nay all that detailed.
+Begad!
+Avast!
+Again, me bucko, if you want t' make it super detailed you'll need t' modify or make parts from scratch.
+Aye aye!
 Blimey!
-Blimey!
-Blimey!
-Betwixt two flights and two cross-country shipments, me bucko, I think I've knocked every fin off at least once.

-T' 49 pages o' instructions for t' basic assembly o' t' rocket are reasonably good (and as noted, t' full size construction drawin' is helpful), shiver me timbers, plus thar are several more pages o' templates and patterns for makin' t' various parts and pieces.
-Ya scallywag!
-As was t' case with t' Saturn 1B, t' instructions for addin' additional details were weak--basically little more than "shape t' part from balsa stock per t' template", me bucko, ya bilge rat, me hearties, although anyone capable o' buildin' this rocket really doesn't need much more in t' way o' details.
-Ya scallywag!
-T' cast resin detail parts were a nice additional, although they are nay all that detailed.
-Arrr!
+Havin' already decided that this was t' be a flier, I didn't worry about addin' additional details.

+Sheri's Hot Rockets Saturn V One step that proved somewhat difficult is centerin' t' upper stage transitions.
 Ahoy!
-Again, if you want t' make it super detailed you'll need t' modify or make parts from scratch.
-Havin' already decided that this was t' be a flier, matey, shiver me timbers, I didn't worry about addin' additional details.

-Sheri's Hot Rockets Saturn V One step that proved somewhat difficult is centerin' t' upper stage transitions.
-Arrr!
-Ya scallywag!
 Most kits provide centerin' rings t' locate t' smaller diameter body tubes in t' center o' t' transition.
 Sheri's kits simply provide a solid bulkhead, and t' smaller tube is butt glued t' t' center o' t' bulkhead.
-Ahoy!
+Begad!
 It works, but it is tricky t' get everythin' correctly positioned and centered.
-In fact t' entire 2nd-3rd stage transition was tricky.
+Well, blow me down!
+In fact t' entire 2nd-3rd stage transition be tricky.
+Ya scallywag!
+T' transition shroud is made from 0.030" styrene, and per t' original instructions, me bucko, t' stringers were individually glued into place, me bucko, which was tedious and difficult.
+Aye aye!
+With t' additional cast resin transition shroud pieces, it's a relatively straightforward matter t' fit and glue t' cast shroud pieces in place.
 Begad!
-T' transition shroud is made from 0.030" styrene, and per t' original instructions, me hearties, t' stringers were individually glued into place, me bucko, which was tedious and difficult.
-With t' additional cast resin transition shroud pieces, me bucko, it's a relatively straightforward matter t' fit and glue t' cast shroud pieces in place.
-Blimey!
-However, me hearties, one thin' I'd change be t' attachment o' t' shroud t' t' bulkhead: per t' instructions t' shroud overlaps t' bulkhead with t' corrugated wrap at t' top o' t' 2nd stage and everythin' would match up.
-Aye aye!
-However, shiver me timbers, with t' cast resin shroud pieces on top o' t' styrene transition, t' base o' t' shroud ends up significantly larger in diameter than t' top o' t' 2nd stage, makin' for a very noticeable step.
-Ya scallywag!
-If I had it t' do over again, arrr, I'd fit t' shroud t' t' top o' t' bulkhead, then cover t' bulkhead/shroud joint with t' cast resin pieces.
+Avast!
+However, one thin' I'd change be t' attachment o' t' shroud t' t' bulkhead: per t' instructions t' shroud overlaps t' bulkhead with t' corrugated wrap at t' top o' t' 2nd stage and everythin' would match up.
+Begad!
+Avast, me proud beauty!
+However, with t' cast resin shroud pieces on top o' t' styrene transition, ya bilge rat, t' base o' t' shroud ends up significantly larger in diameter than t' top o' t' 2nd stage, ya bilge rat, makin' for a very noticeable step.
+Well, blow me down!
+If I had it t' do over again, I'd fit t' shroud t' t' top o' t' bulkhead, ya bilge rat, then cover t' bulkhead/shroud joint with t' cast resin pieces.

 Sheri's Hot Rockets Saturn V This uses t' same cast resin Apollo capsule as t' Saturn 1B kit.
-Ahoy!
-It's big, solid, and heavy at 8 ounces (although as it turned out, arrr, nay quite heavy enough).
-Arrr!
-Blimey!
+It's big, me bucko, solid, me bucko, and heavy at 8 ounces (although as it turned out, nay quite heavy enough).
 T' additional parts Sheri sent me included cast resin parts for t' escape tower.
-Avast!
 Begad!
-However, arrr, me bucko, as with t' Saturn 1B, ya bilge rat, matey, I elected t' scratch build t' escape tower from styrene tubing.
-I think t' scratch built tower looks better, ya bilge rat, and I sort o' enjoyed t' challenge.
+Blimey!
+However, me hearties, me hearties, as with t' Saturn 1B, ya bilge rat, I elected t' scratch build t' escape tower from styrene tubing.
+Aye aye!
+Avast, me proud beauty!
+I think t' scratch built tower looks better, and I sort o' enjoyed t' challenge.

-Sheri includes ¼" launch lugs, but given t' large size and weight, me hearties, matey, I felt these would be insufficient so I left them off and I fitted rail buttons.
+Sheri includes ¼" launch lugs, but given t' large size and weight, I felt these would be insufficient so I left them off and I fitted rail buttons.
 Unfortunately I overlooked a detail when addin' t' buttons: rails are rather wide and initially I didn't provide sufficient clearance for t' rail t' clear t' engine fairing.
-Ahoy!
 I strongly recommend t' addition o' t' rail buttons--just be sure t' center them betwixt t' fairings.

 Finishing:

-As noted previously, ya bilge rat, I pre-finished t' body tubes before startin' assembly.
-Aye aye!
+As noted previously, me bucko, I pre-finished t' body tubes before startin' assembly.
 But this thin' is big.
 Begad!
 Really big.
 Ya scallywag!
-Ya scallywag!
-It takes a lot o' priming, sanding, matey, me hearties, and paintin' t' paint.
-Avast, me proud beauty!
-In fact, I went through more than three 12oz cans o' automotive primer and another three plus 12oz cans o' Krylon color while paintin' this Saturn.
-Well, blow me down!
-I did make things a little simpler by paintin' t' main rocket before addin' t' detail parts, which I'd painted separately.
+Ahoy!
+It takes a lot o' priming, matey, arrr, sanding, arrr, and paintin' t' paint.
+Blimey!
+In fact, me bucko, me bucko, I went through more than three 12oz cans o' automotive primer and another three plus 12oz cans o' Krylon color while paintin' this Saturn.
+Avast!
+I did make things a little simpler by paintin' t' main rocket before addin' t' detail parts, arrr, arrr, which I'd painted separately.

-Maskin' for t' black roll patterns was particularly troublesome since sealin' around t' sharply defined corrugations be extremely difficult.
+Maskin' for t' black roll patterns be particularly troublesome since sealin' around t' sharply defined corrugations was extremely difficult.
+Avast!
 This was particularly true for t' 2nd-3rd stage transition.
-Well, blow me down!
+Well, me hearties, blow me down!
+Blimey!
 Despite me best efforts, I got a lot o' bleed through o' t' black paint.
+Avast!
+Arrr!
+Blimey!
 A trick that I successfully used t' 'patch' t' black bleed through on white/black patterns is dry film typin' correction tape.
+Avast, me proud beauty!
+Blimey!
+It's delicate t' work with, me bucko, but it can provide straight, crisp color breaks, ya bilge rat, matey, and t' color match is generally at least as good if nay better than touch-ups o' white paint with a paintbrush.
+Aye aye!
+Ahoy!
+Blimey!
+With a coat o' clear, t' fix is nearly invisible.
+Well, blow me down!
+I then used Krylon Chrome t' paint t' fins and lower fairings and t' Command Service Module.

+T' waterslide decals by Space Model Systems are beautiful, shiver me timbers, reasonably easy t' apply, ya bilge rat, and come with good instructions on placement.
 Arrr!
-It's delicate t' work with, me bucko, arrr, but it can provide straight, crisp color breaks, me hearties, shiver me timbers, and t' color match is generally at least as good if nay better than touch-ups o' white paint with a paintbrush.
-With a coat o' clear, me hearties, me hearties, t' fix is nearly invisible.
-I then used Krylon Chrome t' paint t' fins and lower fairings and t' Command Service Module.

-T' waterslide decals by Space Model Systems are beautiful, reasonably easy t' apply, and come with good instructions on placement.
-Avast!
+Blimey!
+Begad!
+Blimey!
 (Although once again, it's time consumin' t' apply them.)
 After maskin' off t' chrome painted areas, a coat o' clear finished everythin' off [Note: you do not want t' clear coat chrome paint--it ruins t' chrome finish.
 Avast!
 Been there, done that.]
 T' effect is striking.
-Well, blow me down!
-It was a whole lot o' work, but t' result was a really good looking, really big Saturn V model.
+It be a whole lot o' work, shiver me timbers, but t' result was a really good looking, really big Saturn V model.

 Sheri's Hot Rockets Saturn VSheri's Hot Rockets Saturn V